cr0hn/enteletaor/doc/source/quickstart.rst

 Setting verbosity level
 -----------------------

-Enteleteaor has 5 levels of verbosity, you can setup adding ``-v`` to command line:
+Enteleteaor has 5 verbosity levels.
+You can modify level adding ``-v`` to command line:

 .. code-block:: bash